 Honestly, there is no secret psychological formula.
 Our children will benefit from working the ‘muscle’ of responsibility and effort this summer.

-The balance is simple: require some work and effort each day.
+The balance is simple: requires some work and effort each day.
 Not a lot, just enough to keep the academic muscle strong.
 And don’t hesitate to require daily chores around the house before the friends come over or the fun begins.
 Even if you start small, the benefits are large.

-You will be thankful as the years progress because your child will learn lessons from life that your words will fail to teach.
+You will be thankful as the year’s progress because your child will learn lessons from life that your words will fail to teach.
 Offer them these lessons, while still enjoying an awesome summer.
 Remember to follow me on Facebook and Twitter for great tips this summer.